 In the state of Montana, the voters spoke.

-Uh President Trump, I believe, won by a 70% margin.
+President Trump, I believe, won by a 70% margin.

-That's a statewide office over a nation national office, and she garnered sixty thousand more votes than our liberal governor who is outgoing and termed out.
+And she garnered 60,000 more votes than our liberal governor who was outgoing and turned out.

-The people of Montana spoke, we want nothing to do with that liberal progressive garbage that is driving California, Colorado, Washington, into the ground.
+The people of Montana spoke, we want nothing to do with that liberal, progressive garbage that is driving California, Colorado, Washington into the ground.

 And that's where all these people are coming from.